Linkin Park: Every album ranked from worst to best

-Although the tragic passing of Chester Bennington has – perhaps permanently – stemmed their output, the two years since have allowed us to revisit that existing legacy and (re)consider the deeper meaning and value of these songs with greater perspective.
+Although the tragic passing of Chester Bennington has – perhaps permanently – stemmed their output, the years since have allowed us to revisit that existing legacy and (re)consider the deeper meaning and value of these songs with greater perspective.
 Although each LP rightfully holds its place in fans’ hearts, it’s a fascinating exercise in charting their place – and importance – in one of music’s most compelling tales…

 7. Living Things (2012)